 Jesus’ death as revealed in this prophecy was a substitutionary sacrifice for sin—the only sacrifice God will accept on man’s behalf.
-How humbling and moving to know that as a result of Christ’s death, we can now experience a relationship with God and the assurance of eternal life.
+How humbling and moving to know that as a result of Christ’s death, we can now experience a relationship with God and the assurance of eternal life in presence.

 For more thoughtful reading, click on Holy Week.

 1) Ecce Homo (Behold the Man).
 (Image in all forms used for illustrative purposes) (Photo credit: By Antonio Ciseri/[Public domain]/Wikimedia/Enhancement, MKM Portfolios)